 Goodwin’s OTA students are required to complete multiple rounds of fieldwork.
 Here, we believe that hands-on training, under trained Occupational Therapy professionals, is the best way to hone one’s skills.
 Students prepare to work in a variety of settings – hospitals, assisted living facilities, rehab centers, schools, pediatrics, geriatrics, home healthcare, alternative communities – and gain experience with real-life patients.

 The growing demand for occupational services, the bright (and secure) OTA job outlook, the high earning potential, the rewarding career outcomes – there is no doubt that now is the time to begin an OTA career.
 Why wait?
-Contact Goodwin College at 800-889-3282 to learn more about earning an Occupational Therapy Assistant degree in CT.
+Contact Goodwin University at 800-889-3282 to learn more about earning an Occupational Therapy Assistant degree in CT.